ubccr/xdmod-supremm/docs/customization.md

 a corresponding set of regular expressions that are tested against the executable (i.e., the executable path with the leading directory components removed).
 If an executable matches, then the job is assigned the corresponding application.
 The applications are processed in the order they appear in the file, and the match with the highest priority is used.
-If no match is found then the application is assigned to 'uncategorized'.
+If no match is found, then the application is assigned to 'uncategorized'.
 If no executable path information is available then the application is assigned 'NA'.